dewan-ahmed/harness-lab/README.md

 You'll need to reuse this webhook URL in a later section.
 Go to **Secrets --> + New Secret** and add a new secret called **webhook_url**.
 Use the value of the uniqur URL you have copied.

-Now, click Continue to the next section to push a new branch.
+Now, continue to the next section to push a new branch.
 Once a new branch is pushed, you’ll see the trigger in action on this site.

 ### Create a Branch to Trigger Webhook